Maitreebapna/Earthquake-Data-Analysis-/README.md

 # Earthquake Data Analysis

-A data analysis project built with Python and Jupyter Notebooks to explore, clean, and visualize data.
+A data analysis project built with Python to explore, clean, and visualize data.